Fighting the Inner Demons in أوزبكستان Ozbekistan

 Dear Visitors,

-Eating Disorders are a serious mental health conditions, severely underrepresented in all our Muslim countries from Indonesia to Djibouti.
-Muslim countries often report the lowest rates of mental health numbers, primarily due to a lack of resources, stigma and lack of awareness.
+Eating disorders are serious mental health conditions, severely underrepresented in all our Muslim countries from Indonesia to Djibouti.
+Muslim countries often report the lowest rates of mental health issues, primarily due to a lack of resources, stigma, and lack of awareness.
 There is a huge shortage of modern psychologists, occupational therapists, and social workers.
-There’s also stigma, shame, seeking help for psychological issues is often viewed as a personal weakness, discouraging people from seeking early intervention.
-We need to create more dialogue, engage religious scholars, mosque, educational and local institutes and promote free, Islamically-integrated therapy for all.
+There’s also stigma and shame; seeking help for psychological issues is often viewed as a personal weakness, discouraging people from seeking early intervention.
+We need to create more dialogue, engage religious scholars, mosques, educational and local institutes, and promote free, Islamically integrated therapy for all.

-We bring you a story from the Central Asia, a country with many challenges across all spectrums of life.
+We bring you a story from Central Asia, a country with many challenges across all spectrums of life.
 Please read this story for its moral lessons.
-Any resemblance to actual persons, living or dead is purely coincidental.
-The characters depicted here are fictitious and any similarity to actual persons is purely coincidental.
+Any resemblance to actual persons, living or dead, is purely coincidental.
+The characters depicted here are fictitious, and any similarity to actual persons is purely coincidental.

 Fighting the Inner Demon in أوزبكستان Ozbekistan

-Growing up I didn’t know that I myself will become my own enemy.
+Growing up I didn’t know that I myself would become my own enemy.

 It was a cold welcome at the airport and home, disapproving, angry glances, my heart broke into tiny pieces.
-I then spent next three months binge drinking.
-My weight plummeted and I looked 42 instead of 24.
-I was also getting sicker by the day, the physical pain in my body was getting worst.
-I was forced into rehab in Turkiye by my family.
+I then spent the next three months binge-drinking.
+My weight plummeted, and I looked 42 instead of 24.
+I was also getting sicker by the day, the physical pain in my body was getting worse.
+I was forced into rehab in Türkiye by my family.

 I came home after three months, sad, miserable & completely isolated, food became my solace, my companion.
 I would spend night eating and day sleeping.
 I felt huge & ugly.
 Fearful of my relapse to alcohol, all my allowance stopped.